-Initialized Drive not in the Drive List - Digital Drive
+Connecting to an Initialized Digital Drive not in the Drive List

-If an initialized drive is found with an address that is not in the drive list, and it's name does not match any names in the drive list, a prompt will be displayed asking if you want to add the drive to the drive list (e.g. Drive1 at Address 17),
+- Physically connect the drive to the workstation using the PiCPro cable. - The Status bar connection icon will change to - If an initialized drive is found with an address that is not in the drive list, and it's name does not match any names in the drive list, a prompt will be displayed asking if you want to add the drive to the drive list (e.g. Drive1 at Address 1):